DHTMLX/docs-diagram/docs/overview.md

 An example of adding a custom template into the mindmap mode of the diagram to create a site map:

 <iframe src="https://snippet.dhtmlx.com/do1jwmw1?mode=result" frameborder="0" class="snippet_iframe" width="100%" height="600"></iframe>

+## Shape search

+DHTMLX Diagram provides you with a set of API that you can apply in order to make working with a Diagram more convenient.
+For example, you can implement a feature of searching a shape on request that helps you to simplify work with large diagrams.

+<iframe src="https://snippet.dhtmlx.com/d7kvzq4r?mode=result" frameborder="0" class="snippet_iframe" width="100%" height="500"></iframe>

+## Diagram scale

+You can apply the zoom template to your diagram to be able to change its appearance via zooming the diagram in or out.
+Besides, you can make it possible to user to get the detailed information on the selected shape.

+<iframe src="https://snippet.dhtmlx.com/09o8t3o2?mode=result" frameborder="0" class="snippet_iframe" width="100%" height="500"></iframe>

 ## What's next